A platform from 2460 Health TechVisit 2460.life →

 Workforce coordination

 Direct workforce coordination across U.S. organ donation.
-Traveling coordinators work directly with the OPOs they serve, with portable credentials, faster payment, and case history that travels between assignments.
-OPOs get direct access to verified professionals: credentialing, scheduling, and payments in one platform.
+Traveling coordinators work directly with the OPOs they serve, with credential records they carry between assignments, faster payment, and case history that travels with them.
+OPOs get direct access to the professional workforce: credentialing, scheduling, and payments in one platform.
 No agency in the middle.
+When a coordinator accepts an assignment, the platform generates the contract, calendar block, and travel plan together.

 Pay · /pay